Sky Kennels by Petmate

 More Information on Sky Kennel and Vari Kennel

 The Series (size) 200 thru 500 Sky Kennel and Vari Kennel have recently been re-designed and features ventilation holes on all 4 sides which is required for pets traveling Internationally.
 They also have a thicker rim that requires longer bolt attachments to keep the top and bottom together.
 Another Great feature is the pre-drilled cable tie holes around the door for securing the door and keeping it closed during flight.
 A quick way to tell the difference between the old style Kennels and new re-designed style Kennels is the rounded corners and door opening.
+Sky Kennels for Air Travel

 sky kennel 700